d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 two layers of multi-head attention weights are presented row by row.
-Each head independently attends based on a separate representation subspaces of queries, keys, and values.
+Each head independently attends based on separate representation subspaces of queries, keys, and values.

 ```{.python .input}
 %%tab mxnet, tensorflow, jax